ablab/IsoQuant/README.md

     Type of data to process, supported types are: `assembly`, `pacbio_ccs`, `nanopore`.
 This option affects some of the algorithm parameters.

+`--reference` or `-r`
+    Reference genome in FASTA format (can be gzipped), required even when BAM files are provided.

+`--index`
+    Reference genome index for the specified aligner (`minimap2` by default), can be provided only when raw reads are used as an input (constructed automatically if not set).

 `--genedb` or `-g`
     Gene database in gffutils database format or GTF/GFF format (can be gzipped).
 If you use official gene annotations we recommend to set `--complete_genedb` option.